We are a community of women whose purpose is to know God and in so doing, express His love through our fellowship and

 Naomi Circle: Co-Leaders: Carol Campbell (215-364-0942) & Linda Barr (215-773-9865)

-Carol Campbell (215-364-0942) Members meet in members’ home the 2nd Tuesday at 7:00 p.m.
+Carol Campbell (215-364-0942) Members meet in the church parlor the the 2nd Tuesday at 7:00 p.m.
 Each meeting begins with snacks and updates from circle members about their families.
 Upcoming UMW events are discussed, followed by a short devotion and a study which is selected by the members in June.
 The meeting ends with a circle formed lifting up prayers of joys and concerns.
-Mission projects included a visit by 10 members to the Ronald McDonald House where they prepared and served breakfast.
+Mission projects include visits to the Ronald McDonald House where they prepared and served breakfast.
 Toiletry items, paper projects, etc. were donated by circle members and delivered to the Ronald McDonald House.
-Last Christmas, they adopted three children and purchased and wrapped gifts for them.
+The circle also collects tabs to deliver to the Ronald McDonald House.

 Rebekkah Circle Leader: Ruth Bowyer (215-441-4013)